 Armstrong also expects to be able to play without the pressure of worrying about what his future may hold.

-“It feels relaxed [having the college choice decided],” Armstrong said.
-“Before, during the recruiting process I felt kind of stressed.
-Some schools would call, and then they wouldn’t call back, and I was like, ‘are they going to call back?’
+Having decided on a college “feels relaxed,” Armstrong said.
+“Before, during the recruiting process, I felt kind of stressed.
+Some schools would call, and then they wouldn’t call back, and I was like, ‘Are they going to call back?’
 That led me to stay with the [Mid-American Conference] and NIU.”

 The Indians will be breaking in a new quarterback in Ethan Murphy, but Armstrong already feels a strong rapport with his new signal caller.